13 Tips to Help You Become a Sought-After Keynote Speaker

 I wish I could tell you there is an easy hack.
 (Sorry, there isn’t.)

 The truth is, becoming a sought-after keynote speaker takes consistent, strategic effort.
-There’s no one-size-fits-all recipe to landing on big to stages deliver a keynote presentation.
+There’s no one-size-fits-all recipe to landing on big stages to deliver a keynote presentation.

 The key thing to understand is that becoming a keynote presenter is something you need to do your own way.
 Following your own path.
 Someone else’s templated path (no matter how appealing) will never get you there.